hamsternipples/nosedocs/noseblog.md

 THIS IS 150% PURE SPECULATION!!!
 YOU MUST TAKE THIS WITH A VERY COHERENT AND LUCID FRAME OF MIND TO READ WHAT I REALLY WROTE!!!

+### 2020-05-29 12:46 - why do I recommend ben's disaster playlist but don't watch it myself?

+his playlist is more oriented toward the disaster end of the stick.
+I don't doubt that those things are happening, and think they're very real.
+I just don't think it's a disaster.
+I believe it's going to be the most amazing thing that happens to this earth and its inhabitants. it's sorta like the death experience.

 ### 2020-05-24 ??:?? - sumerian gods reflection
 ### 2020-05-28 ??:?? - new thought experiment:
 - what if I were to meddle in raquel's experience?